-Students will submit short videos of themselves presenting to the camera on a crime topic covered in Spanish for Criminal Justice Textbook.
+Students will submit short videos of themselves presenting to the camera on the course resources and on their draft paper on Sangre en el desierto.

 VOCABULARY TESTS:

 Students will study their book chapters Spanish for Criminal Justice Textbook and complete the assigned vocabulary tests in corresponding modules in Blackboard.
 Study carefully: 5 wrong answers is a zero.